Get immigration help you can trust.

-The PEI PNP Critical Worker stream is a potential Canadian immigration option for workers with a job offer in PEI in an occupation at National Occupational Classification (NOC) skill level C or D.
+The PEI PNP Critical Worker stream is a potential Canadian immigration option for workers with a job offer in PEI in an occupation categorized into Training, Education, Experience, Responsibilities (TEER) 4 or 5.

 As this stream targets semi-skilled workers, it means that the PEI PNP Critical Worker stream offers a route to Canadian permanent residence for certain workers who may not eligible to pursue immigration through the Express Entry system.

 The PEI PNP Critical Worker stream falls under the Labour Impact category.
 Invitation rounds (draws) for this category occur regularly, and you can track these draws on our PNP Live Tracker.